Jason1Borne/python-bitcoin/README.md

 # python-bitcoin
 python-bitcoin
-bitcoin server and client together in node.py however it is without the UTXO model
+The bitcoin server and client are together in node.py.
+However they are without the UTXO model.
-we can do the mining using client page
+We can do the mining on the client page.